 An element is a substance consisting entirely of atoms of the same variety.
 There are 92 naturally occurring elements, the most cosmically abundant of which are the two lightest, hydrogen and helium (see elements, cosmic abundance).
-An additional 20 or so elements, heavier than uranium, have been created briefly in the laboratory.
+More than 20 additional elements, heavier than uranium, have been created briefly in the laboratory.

 All atoms of the same element have the same number of protons and electrons.
 However, atoms of the same element may have different numbers of neutrons in their nuclei, leading to different isotopes of the same element.
 In the periodic table, elements are arranged in columns and rows and in order of increasing atomic number, to show chemical similarities.
 The elements are classified by physical properties as metals, metalloids, and nonmetals.
 Most elements exhibit allotropy, and many are molecular (e.g., oxygen, O2).